tryolabs/react-examples/dnd/README.md

 });
 ```

-Now we define the component we can drop objects into:
+Now we define the component we can drop objects into.
+The `Bin` component has a
+list of dropped items in its state, and an `addItem` method which takes the name
+of an item to add to that list.

 ```js
 var Bin = React.createClass({